Citi/parfun/docs/source/tutorials/quickstart.rst

 As seen in the example above, the ``@parallel`` decorator accepts a partitioning function (``split``).

-Previously, we applied a single partitioning function (:py:func:`~Parfun.dataframe.by_group`) on a single argument.
-However, we can also use :py:func:`~Parfun.per_argument` to apply partitioning to multiple arguments.
+Previously, we applied a single partitioning function (:py:func:`~parfun.dataframe.by_group`) on a single argument.
+However, we can also use :py:func:`~parfun.per_argument` to apply partitioning to multiple arguments.

 .. literalinclude:: ../../../examples/api_usage/per_argument.py
     :language: python
     :start-at: from typing import List

-Here we are using two partitioning functions, :py:func:`~Parfun.py_list.by_chunk` and :py:func:`~Parfun.dataframe.by_row`.
+Here we are using two partitioning functions, :py:func:`~parfun.py_list.by_chunk` and :py:func:`~parfun.dataframe.by_row`.
 These split the arguments in to equally sized partitions.
 It's semantically equivalent to the following code: